Brain & Cognition LAB

 Undergraduate Research Assistant: Yi-Tsen Kuo (郭怡岑)

-Yi-Tsen is a sophomore majoring in Medical Laboratory Science & Biotechnology at TMU.
+Yi-Tsen is a Junior majoring in Medical Laboratory Science & Biotechnology at TMU.
 During her freshman year, she took several psychology courses (and did extremely well) and has now developed an interest in psychology and cognitive sciences.
 She is now experimenting on the different parameters of the Hermann Grid and various other visual illusions to investigate the perceptual mechanisms of visual processing at different stages.

 In her spare time Yi-Tsen likes to paint, play guitar, work on puzzles, and listen to reggae music whenever the mood calls for it.